barbeau/gpstest/FAQ.md

 * Huawei P10 (See [this post](https://groups.google.com/forum/#!topic/gpstest_android/Kc_YOQLp35I) - Android 7.0, firmware version L29C432B171)
 * OnePlus 5T (See [this post](https://groups.google.com/forum/m/#!topic/gpstest_android/MCowNjKpVyo))

-For a list of upcoming satellite launches, see http://gpsworld.com/resources/upcoming-gnss-satellite-launches/.

-If you see one of these satellites in GPSTest without a flag label, open an issue and let us know!
+Note that the U.S. [FCC currently restricts use of Galileo](https://groups.google.com/forum/#!topic/gpstest_android/KrBe_csYFfg) when in the United States, so even if your device supports Galileo you won't see any Galileo satellites in GPSTest when in the United States.

 ## What Android devices does GPSTest run on?